benleov/parquet-resultset/README.md

         });

-        ResultSetTransformer transformer = new ResultSetGenericTransformer();
+        ResultSetTransformer transformer = new ResultSetParquetTransformer();
+        // or new ResultSetArvoTransformer()
         InputStream inputStream = transformer.toParquet(resultSet, schemaName, namespace, listeners);

 ```